Which city is cheaper, Madrid or Tokyo?

 Madrid is a very popular place to visit for couples.
 Fun and romantic activities around town include taking a boat ride at Casa de Campo, riding a bike in one of the many parks, and enjoy dinner and show in the evening.

-A large number of backpackers visit Madrid, as it is a very popular city for budget travelers.
+Plenty of budget travelers and backpackers visit Madrid.
 The many hostels around town make it easy for backpackers to find affordable accommodation while also meeting other travelers.

-For students, both Tokyo and Madrid are fairly comparable places to visit.
+For students, both Tokyo and Madrid are terrific places to visit.

 Many students frequent Tokyo.
 The city attracts many international students and there are a number of prestigious universities to choose from.
 Perhaps the biggest challenge is navigating the language difference, but that is all part of the experience when studying abroad.